 Helen serves as our Vice President over seeing the organizations' operations to include member services, marketing and operational systems.
 Helen also serves as mission coordinator for each of our Purple Heart Retreats managing and organizing event logistics and travel arrangements.

 Helen and has over 19 years of experience with startup entrepreneurial businesses, process system development and management, customer relationship management, marketing collaboration and network coordination.
 Helen has been with the Warrior Bonfire Program since 2014, building and developing, all member registration system and vetting processes, website and social media foundations, network relationship throughout the Veteran care industry, mission branding and messaging, and program service integrity.

-As Director of Veteran Services & Special Projects, Helen manages veteran programs, IT solutions, non-profit partner relations, and marketing.
-Helen’s wide range of professional experience and personal experiences as a wife, mother, cancer survivor, and personal traumatic situations, allows her the ability and desire to help our combat wounded veterans heal post trauma.
+Helen’s wide range of professional experience and personal experiences as a wife, mother, cancer survivor, and personal traumatic situations, allows her the ability, understanding, and desire to help our combat wounded veterans heal post trauma.
 Helen resides in Bradenton, Florida with her husband Gregg, they have two grown sons, Taylor and John David.

 Benjamin serves as our Director of Veteran and Military Care, his primary role is to oversee and guide the organizations direction and operations as it relates to the mental health and well being of the veterans we serve.
 Benjamin is a licensed therapist and a Purple Heart recipient.
 This unique combination of experience offers the Warrior Bonfire Program and it's members a solid foundation to take action when we encounter a Veteran in crisis.
 Benjamin trains all our our retreat event leaders to recognize warning signs of a Veteran in crisis and the appropriate actions to take when necessary.
 Benjamin also serves in the capacities of Retreat Leader and an On Call resource for our leaders or members needing further help, direction or referrals for additional counseling or therapies.